neo2100/BioNIR_Pipeline/README.md

 To Do
 -----
 -   Install package via: pip install -e .
--   Test abd run examples in: /bionir_pipeline/examples
+-   Test and run examples in: /bionir_pipeline/examples

 Pull requests are encouraged!